Note: to view additional photos, click the photo under Image Gallery.

 However, this did not prevent 1 RCHA members from successfully using the recently acquired Precision Guided Kit (PGK) for the first time, also marking the first time a unit used the PGK for their own training purposes instead of as part of a technical trial engagement

 1 RCHA Captain Mia Garton explained that the PGK is an accessory to the shells fired by the unit's M777 Howitzers that greatly increases their precision.
-Attaching to the fuse at the tip of the shell, the PGK includes wing-like projections known as canards and uses GPS technology, allowing for course corrections as the shell approaches a target, greatly reducing collateral damage.
+Attaching to the fuse at the tip of the shell, the PGK includes wing-like projections known as canards and uses technology, allowing for course corrections as the shell approaches a target, greatly reducing collateral damage.

-“The purpose of the PGK engagement was to establish and confirm technical procedures and standard operating procedures for this new capability,” said 1 RCHA's Captain Mike Crosier, the regimental command post officer.
+“The purpose of the PGK engagement was to establish and confirm technical procedures and standard operating procedures for this capability,” said 1 RCHA's Captain Mike Crosier, the regimental command post officer.
 This knowledge will be adopted and used on future exercises.

 With a loud…